 - Educational Records as defined by FERPA, includes all documents, computer files and other materials that contain information directly related to a student that are created and maintained by SFCC.
 Educational Records also includes student records relating to an individual in attendance at the College who is also employed at the College.

-Rights under FERPA are transferred from a parent to a student when the student reaches the age of 18 or attends a school beyond the high school level.
-Thus, student records may not be released to a parent of a student over the age of 18, unless the student requests the release or the student is a dependent of the parent under the Internal Revenue Code.
-If a parent wants to review the record of a dependent student, they should provide a copy of their most recent tax return to the College.
+- Transfer of Rights from Parent to Student.
+Rights under FERPA are transferred from a parent to a student when the student reaches the age of 18 or attends a postsecondary school.
+Thus, student records may not be released to a parent of a student over the age of 18 unless the student requests the release, or the student is a dependent of the parent under the Internal Revenue Code.
+If a parent wants to review the record of a dependent student, they must provide the College a copy of their most recent tax return listing the student as a dependent.
 The Registrar’s Office does not retain a copy of the tax return but reviews such documentation as evidence that the student is a dependent of the requesting parent.

 - The College will publish information about this policy in the College catalog and in the student handbook.

-- copies of correspondence with parents and others concerned with the student
+- Correspondence with parents and others

-- information relating to the students’ participation in special programs
+- Participation in special programs

-- records of tuition and fees paid and outstanding
+- Tuition and fees paid and outstanding

-- financial aid records
+- Financial aid

-- An employee who violates this policy may be subject to Policy 4-2 Corrective Action and Disciplinary Action up to, and including, termination.
+- An employee who violates this policy may be subject to Policy 4-2 Corrective Action and Disciplinary Action, up to and including termination.
 The discipline imposed will depend on the severity of the violation and the circumstances of the situation.